Ante Šimundža

-Ante Šimundža (born 28 September 1971) is a Slovenian professional football manager and former player.
+Ante Šimundža (born 28 September 1971) is a Slovenian professional football manager and former player who is the manager of I liga club Śląsk Wrocław.

 Club career

-Šimundža started his career at hometown club Železničar Maribor at the age of ten, and moved to NK Maribor after Slovenia's independence in 1991.
+Šimundža started his career at hometown club Železničar Maribor at the age of eleven, and moved to NK Maribor after Slovenia's independence in 1991.
 He stayed there for six seasons, scoring 64 league goals in 170 appearances.
 He played for a number of different foreign clubs between 1997 and 1998, however, plagued by constant ankle injuries he soon returned to Maribor.
 There he was an important part of Maribor's qualification to the UEFA Champions League during the 1999–2000 season.
 He was the scorer of the winning goal in the first round of the group stage when Maribor defeated Dynamo Kyiv 1–0, which is to date the only victory of any Slovenian club in this phase of the competition.
 In 2001, he again moved abroad and played for La Louvière, before returning to his native country and finishing his professional career with Aluminij and Šmartno ob Paki. Šimundža has made a total of 256 Slovenian PrvaLiga appearances, scoring 87 goals in the process.
 Considered a Maribor club legend, he is tied with Gregor Židan as a player with the most appearances for the club during the 1990s.

 International career

-Šimundža has been capped three times for the Slovenia national football team between 1993 and 1999.
+Šimundža made three appearances for the Slovenia national team between 1993 and 1999.